leaningtech/webvm/README.md

 - log in with your Tailscale credentials
 - go back to the WebVM tab.
 You will see your IP address in the top right
 - start firing network requests!

-Given the short-lived nature of WebVM, we log into Tailscale as an Ephemeral Node.
-This means that the node will disappear from your Tailscale Network after a period of inactivity.
-It also means that when you reload the tab, you need to log in again.
-It should be faster the second time.

 # Bugs and Issues